ScooloV/bbpedia/docs/death_zone/new_inducements.md

 ### 0-1 (IN)FAMOUS COACHING STAFF INDUCEMENT: MUNGO SPINECRACKER

-**80,000 GOLD PIECES, AVAILABLE TO ANY TEAM WITH EITHER THE 'BADLANDS BRAWL', 'OLD WORLD CLASSIC' OR 'UNDERWORLD CHALLENGE' SPECIAL RULES**
+**80,000 GOLD PIECES, AVAILABLE TO ANY TEAM WITH EITHER THE [BADLANDS BRAWL], [OLD WORLD CLASSIC] OR [UNDERWORLD CHALLENGE] SPECIAL RULES**

 **"I'M FINE THANKS, MUNGO!"**

 Whenever a player on your team suffers an Injury result of 8-9, KO'd (or of 7-8, KO'd on the Stunty Injury table), you may roll a D6 before removing them from play:

-* On a roll of 1, the player's protestations fall upon deaf ears and Mungo 'treats' his patient.
+* On a roll of 1, the player's protestations fall upon deaf ears and Mungo "treats" his patient.
 The player becomes a casualty and is immediately removed from play and placed in the Casualty box of their team dugout.
 No Casualty roll is made.
 Instead, a Badly Hurt result is automatically applied against them.
 * On a roll of 2-4, the player is badly pummelled but suffers neither lasting harm nor noticeable benefit..
 The player is removed from play and placed in the Knocked-out box of your team dugout as normal.
 * On a roll of 5 or 6, the player regains their senses remarkably quickly and is able to fend off the ministrations of the Orc.
 The player remains on the pitch and becomes Stunned.

 ### 0-1 (IN)FAMOUS COACHING STAFF INDUCEMENT: FINK DA FIXER

-**90,000 GOLD PIECES, AVAILABLE TO ANY TEAM WITH EITHER THE 'BADLANDS BRAWL' OR 'UNDERWORLD CHALLENGE' SPECIAL RULES**
+**90,000 GOLD PIECES, AVAILABLE TO ANY TEAM WITH EITHER THE [BADLANDS BRAWL] OR [UNDERWORLD CHALLENGE] SPECIAL RULES**

 **"YOU GOT IT, BOSS!"**